Nipple & Areola Repair

-A woman's nipples are important to her body image, sexuality, and ability to breast feed.
+A woman’s nipples are important to her body image, sexuality, and ability to breastfeed.
 Nipple inversion affects approximately 2% of all women and can involve one or both breasts.
 The problem may be transient and responsive to stimulation or permanent.
-In either case, this disfiguring condition can be successfully managed with a surgical procedure that directly addresses the cause of the problem.
-The result is normally everted, projecting nipples.
+In either case, this disfiguring condition can be successfully managed with a procedure called inverted nipple repair surgery that directly addresses the cause of the problem.
+The result for our Denver and Colorado Springs patients is normally everted, projecting nipples.

 The nipple is the projecting portion of the breast that carries the lactiferous (milk) ducts.
 The areola is the dark pigmented circle of skin from which the nipple projects.